 Once you get some clients, arrange for a "get to know you" meeting before the first babysitting gig.
 You will want to discuss the house rules about TV, food, computer use, bedtime rituals and so on.
 You can also make sure you have the parents' contact information and appropriate emergency numbers [source: PBS Kids].

-For lots more information about kids and family activities, and personal finance tips, check out the related HowStuffWorks links on the next page.
+For lots more information about kids and family activities, and personal finance tips, check out the related HowStuffWorks links below.